sa1181405/pbchocolate-private-writeups/jellyctf/forensics/the_REAL_truth_2/the_REAL_truth_2.md

 With the description stating "looks like jelly still has more secrets on her site" clues me into fuzzing the website.
 However, this is not allowed.

-So, I tried basic and common directories. `robots.txt` came back as valid and this was shown:
+So, I tried common directories. `robots.txt` came back as valid and this was shown:

 ![image](https://github.com/sa1181405/pbchocolate-private-writeups/assets/170969470/13480b77-c0a0-4321-ae78-367953f54065)